RyutaSato/mock-api/README.md

-# Super Super Simple Mock Server based on File and Docker

 ## TL;DR
 You can set up the mock server simply by placing a JSON file in the `/responses` directory below.